-Celebrating more than 40 years in business and still going strong, Chez Panisse was instrumental in changing the American food scene; before this restaurant, practically nobody in America served only fresh, local foods and wrote menus daily, according to the season.
-Alice Waters, an organic-living pioneer, is also the founder of The Edible Schoolyard, a foundation that is bringing healthy breakfasts and lunches to schools across the nation.
-It has become fashionable to criticize this culinary icon as irrelevant or pretentious, but the truth is that her restaurant's food is still superb, both in the one-menu-a-night downstairs restaurant (dishes tilt toward Italy and Provence) and the lively, diversified upstairs Café.
+Celebrating more than 42 years in business Chez Panisse is still going strong even after a devastating fire shut it down for three months last year.
+Sometimes it's hard to remember just how instrumental this place was in changing the American food scene; before Chez Panisse, practically nobody in America served only fresh, local foods and wrote menus daily, according to the season.
+Alice Waters, an organic-living pioneer, is also the founder of The Edible Schoolyard Project, a foundation that is bringing healthy breakfasts and lunches to schools across the nation.
+It has become fashionable to criticize this culinary icon as irrelevant, but the truth is that her restaurant's food is still superb, both in the one-menu-a-night downstairs restaurant (dishes tilt toward Italy and Provence — think white sea bass carpaccio with blood orange vinaigrette and shaved fennel, followed by spit-roasted pork shoulder with salmoriglio sauce and cannelini beans) and the lively, diversified upstairs Café.

 Add Your Review

 The food is amazing!
 Try it all.

 Buttermilk fried ANYTHING is the best at the Cafe!!
 So far I've had the quail, chicken and rabbit - delicious!!

 Bastille is in season again!

 Look up at bunya bunya tree before entering, smile and ask for kitchen tour at end of meal.

 It is Chez Panisse, what more can you say.